 Credit scores in Canada are calculated and sold by two major credit bureaus: Equifax and TransUnion.
+Equifax is the credit bureau that is dealing with Borrowell in order to offer their free credit score promotion.
 The scores range from 300 to 900.
-Credit scores above 800 are the best, 760 to 799 is good, the low 700s are fair, and below 699 is a bad credit score.
+Credit scores above 800 are the best, 760 to 799 is good, the low 700s are fair, and below 699 is known as a bad credit score.
 Lenders place a lot of importance on credit scores during the application process because statistics show that consumers with the best scores are the least likely to default on their credit cards and loans.
 On the other hand, delinquency rates are very high with borrowers with credit scores below 600.

 What a Good Credit Score Means